-ITEM 8.
+ITEM 7.
 INDEPENDENT PUBLIC ACCOUNTANTS

 Management intends to recommend the re-appointment of Reyes Tacandong & Co. as the external auditor of the Corporation.
 Said accounting firm has replaced Mendoza, Querido Co., CPA, beginning year 2023.
 Before Mendoza, Querido & Co., the Corporation engaged the external auditing services of KPMG (R.G.
 Manabat & Co.) in 2020 and SyCip Gorres Velayo & Co.
 (SGV) from 1997 up to 2019.
 There have been no changes in and disagreements with Mendoza Querido & Co., on its accounting and financial disclosures.
 Likewise, there have been no changes in and disagreements with SGV and KPMG (R.G.
 Manabat & Co.) on its accounting and financial disclosures.
-Prior to 1997, the external auditor of the Corporation was Velandria Dimagiba & Co.
-The changes in the external auditor are not due to any
+The external auditor of the Corporation was Velandria Dimagiba & Co.
+The changes in the external auditor are not due to any disagreement between the Corporation and the former auditor on accounting and financial disclosures, or their resignation or dismissal.